juselius/juselius.github.io/posts/2019-12-03-fsharp-authentication-oid.md

    boxes under the **Implicit grant** section.
 You can also add *https://localhost:8085/signout* under **Logout URL**.
 #.
 Navigate to **API permissions** to give the app any additional permissions
-   you need.
-By default it can read basic information about the user.
+   you need (e.g. ``User.Read.All`` for mail, etc.).
+By default it can only read very basic information about the user.

 ```json
 {